Aiden-Peace300/c0723-code-solutions/dom-querying/dom-query-quiz-notes.md

 - What does `document.querySelector()` take as its argument and what does it return?
   MDN ANSWER (arguments): A group of selectors to match the descendant elements of the Element baseElement against; this must be valid CSS syntax, or a SyntaxError exception will occur.

-  It returns a static NodeList containing all elements that match the specified selector.
+  It returns only the first "thing you call" then returns the first one it finds in the tree

 ---